cjstoddard/Pipboy/Build-Pipboy.md

 ```
 git clone https://github.com/cjstoddard/Pipboy.git
 cd Pipboy
-gbc3 -agv > Pipboy.log
-gba3
-cd
+chmod +x make.sh
+./make.sh
 ```
-Now open the file manager, open the Pipboy folder and double click on Pipboy.gambas to make sure it runs properly.
+You should now have a Pipboy icon on your desktop, double click on Pipboy.gambas to make sure it runs properly.
 If it does, you are ready to move on.

 Hardware: